Why You Need a Last Will & Testament

-Having a properly signed and executed Last Will & Testament means that you have control over when and how your assets are distributed.
+Having a properly signed and executed Last Will and Testament means that you have control over when and how your assets are distributed.
 Our team will help you craft a personalized document that fits your needs, reflects your wishes, and is tailored to your particular family dynamics and financial situation.
 Some of the reasons you need a Will are:

-• Naming guardians for minor children – the Will is the only place where you can name guardians for your minor children and have that choice recognized by the Court.
+• Naming guardians for minor children.
+The Will is the only place where you can name guardians for your minor children and have that choice recognized by the Court.
 This is called Testamentary Appointment of Guardian of a Minor.
 You get to choose who will be taking care of your minor children.

 • Leaving money to charity or to individuals that you choose rather than relying on state laws to determine the distribution of your assets.
 Do you want to leave money to friends or important charities?
 You must have a Will to do that.

-• Making provisions for your Pets.
+• Making provisions for your pets.
 They are also beloved family members!

 • Minimize overall death taxes if possible.